armaaar/mini-router/README.md

 ### Filters

-You can Add a filter that must be true before a route can be accessed
+You can Add a filter that must be true before a route can be accessed.

 ```PHP